 The British Columbia Low Carbon Fuel Standard (BC-LCFS) is a program that aims to reduce the carbon intensity of transportation fuels in British Columbia.

 The BC-LCFS was established in 2008 and implemented in 2013 with the goal of reducing the carbon intensity (CI) of fuels used in the province.
 The BC-LCFS functions in much the same way as the California LCFS, the Oregon Clean Fuels Program (CFP), and the Washington State Clean Fuel Standard (CFS).
-The BC-LCFS is designed to decrease the carbon intensity of British Columbia’s transportation fuel pool by 20% relative to 2010 levels and provide an increasing range of low-carbon and renewable alternatives, which reduce petroleum dependency and achieve air quality benefits.
+The BC-LCFS is designed to decrease the carbon intensity of British Columbia’s transportation fuel pool by 30% relative to 2010 by 2030 levels and provide an increasing range of low-carbon and renewable alternatives, which reduce petroleum dependency and achieve air quality benefits.

 The BC-LCFS program serves as an important tool to achieve the province’s overall carbon reduction goals for the transportation sector, and encourages low-carbon investment and innovation.

 e-Mission Control is registered as a corporate entity in Canada and can help facilitate participation for your on-road vehicle fleet in the BC-LCFS market.

 eMC submits all reports – We register our partners in all appropriate province systems, manage reporting submissions, system management and all other government interaction needed to generate BC-LCFS credits.

 Every year, data is collected and/or reconfirmed, reports are developed and submitted to the Ministry, credits are generated, transacted, transferred, and payments are issued to credit-generators. e-Mission Control manages all of this for you, with our proprietary SaaS solution.